Regular Flex Vs Senior Flex: What’s the difference?

 This is the level of flexibility that’s between a regular flex and a stiff flex.
 Shafts with this type of flex are often used when a golfer is transitioning from a regular flex to a stiffer type of flex.

-- Stiff Flex or S: This is usually used for golfers with a high swing speed, adding more power behind the swing.
+• Stiff Flex or S: This is usually used for golfers with a high swing speed, adding more power behind the swing.

-- Extra Stiff Flex or XS: This is the type of flex most common among amateur young players who sport a higher-than-average swing speed.
+• Extra Stiff Flex or XS: This is the type of flex most common among amateur young players who sport a higher-than-average swing speed.

-Despite what many golfers might think, you do not have to have the same type of flex for all your golf clubs.
 For instance, drivers are swung much faster than irons and, thus, need a stiffer and longer shaft than you would otherwise need for your irons.

-On the other hand, wedges should generally have a softer shaft since most manufacturers make their shafts intentionally shift.
+On the other hand, wedges should generally have a softer golf shaft since most manufacturers make their golf shafts intentionally shift.
 As a golfer, you should also take the initiative to decide which type of flex goes with which type of club.

-Finally, of all these types of flexes, 2 is the cause of most confusion among golfers.
-Many novices are unaware of the difference between senior and regular flex golf shafts and, even more important, when should a golfer graduate from one type of flex to the next.
-Let’s talk about this.
+Many novices are unaware of the difference between senior golf shafts and regular flex golf shafts and, even more important when a golfer should graduate from one type of flex to the next.
+Let's talk about this.

-What is a Regular Flex?
+What is a Regular Flex Golf Shaft?

-Labeled as “R” in most flex charts, regular flex golf shafts are the most common type of shaft flex out there today.
+Labeled as "R" in most flex charts, regular flex golf shafts are the most common type of golf shaft flex out there today.
 They are considered the middle ground type of flex that any golfer can use.

-The regular flex can be made in either graphite or steel, each having its pros and cons, and is usually considered a men’s type of flex.
 That being said, there are women with great swing speeds that prefer using regular flex golf shafts for their clubs.
-Many amateur players also use regular flex since it is the type of stiffness they’re most comfortable with.
+Many amateur players also use regular flex since it is the type of stiffness they're most comfortable with.

-Regular flex is also very common for irons and woods, but less favored for drivers (for being too soft) or wedges (for being too hard).
+Regular flex is also very common for irons and woods but less favored for drivers (for being too soft) or wedges (for being too hard).

 Who should use it?